jetify-com/devbox/docs/app/docs/devbox_cloud/getting_started.md

 Use cases for Devbox Cloud include:
 * Testing out Packages or Scripts in an Isolated Linux Environment -- Preview different combinations or environments in a remote VM
-* Easy Preview Environments for your project -- Contributors or developers can
+* Easy Preview Environments for your project -- Developers or contributors can quickly test your project in a cloud development environment, using the same packages and configuration.
 * Develop in a consistent environment from any Machine -- Log on to your Cloud Shell from anywhere, and develop in a consistent Dev environment anywhere in the world.
 Our VMs are deployed at the edge using Fly.io to provide a low-latency environment

 :::note